sajya/server/README.md

 This open project aims to provide the ability to easily implement the JSON-RPC 2.0 server specification for the Laravel.

-> **Note:** This project is in the early stages and is NOT ready for production usage yet.

 #### Some features: